MMV-Lab/manual_annotations_risk/README.md

 # manual_annotations_risk

-This repository provides the code to reproduce our results published in [??].
+This repository provides the code to reproduce our results from the manuscript "On the risk of manual annotations in 3D confocal microscopy image segmentation".

 ## Setup